FallingCeilingS/AniLamp/README.md

 [![Demo](http://img.youtube.com/vi/9Z1MMNa8xEM/0.jpg)](http://www.youtube.com/watch?v=9Z1MMNa8xEM "AmiLamp Demo")

-Note that the animation of lamp in the video demo is not smooth, and the lamp jumped wired sometimes.
-It was due to system recording and would not happen when you consume the project locally.
+From the demo, the animation of lamp in the video demo is not smooth, and the lamp jumped strangely sometimes.
+Note that it is due to system recording and would not happen when consuming the project locally.

 ### **Scene and Scene Graph**
 The scene includes: